JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 }
 ```

-Just replace the Intent name and the Slot name to match with those created earlier.
 After that, the *onLexResponse* handler can detect when the user call the Lex intent to change the webcam state, and emit the good message (*switchOn* or *switchOff*).

 Then, these two message must be received by a new behaviour.
 Create a new behaviour attached to the host entity and reproduce the following one